-20. Appendix D - Flowchart
+Appendix D - Flowchart

-21. Role of the DSL
+Role of the DSL

-The Consortium Trust Role of the Designated and Deputy Safeguarding Lead
+The Consortium Trust

+Role of the Designated and Alternate Designated Safeguarding Lead

-The Trust Board at the Consortium Trust ensures that the school designates appropriate senior member of staff to take lead responsibility for child protection.
+The Trust Board at the Consortium Trust ensures that the school designates an appropriate senior member of staff from SLT to take lead responsibility for child protection.
 These people should have the status and authority within the school to carry out the duties of the post including committing resources and, where appropriate, supporting and directing other staff.

-At Helmingham Primary School and Nursery, the DSL is Mrs Kathy Lloyd and the Deputy DSLs are Mr Hardy and Miss Hawes.
+At Helmingham Primary School and Nursery, the DSL is Mrs Kathy Lloyd and the Deputy DSL is Miss Stephanie Hawes.